-A mixed-control organization bringing together all TV market players: advertising investors, media agencies, media centres, and publishers.
+A cross-check committee which includes all market players: advertising investors, media agencies, media centres, and publishers.
 Auditel is a JIC.

 Auditel divides Members of the Panel into the following categories: High-profile job, Medium-profile job, Self-employed, Executive job, Housewife, Retired, Unemployed, Child/Student.
 It’s an Expansion Target.